CaeeXar/advent_of_code_ts/README.md

 ## Description

-This is my take on the [Advent of Code 2023](https://adventofcode.com/2023), written in NodeJS.
+This is my take on the (https://adventofcode.com/), written in NodeJS.

 ## Usage